juanortiz28/EW458_FINAL_PROJECT/README.md

 ```

 # Example Maps
-The following maps were generated through motion through Hopper Hall
+The following GIF was generated through running the Map Scanner program on the iRobot, and through the recording function of our professor's HTML program.

 ![Hopper Map](recording.gif)